This beta program is at capacity. If you are interested in air quality monitoring, please go to safecast.org and learn about the SolarCast device.

-As a beta tester, you will be the very first to use Safecast's Air Quality Monitoring Station in the field and be on the forefront of one of the largest air quality collection projects on the planet.
+Are you curious about the quality of air that you breathe?
+Be one of the first to use Safecast's Air Quality Monitoring Station in the field and be on the forefront of one of the largest air quality collection projects on the planet.
 Read more about the Safecast project here.

 This device is available as a kit or some assembly required.